 Basis of Accounting: The financial statements of these plans were prepared using the accrual basis of accounting.
 Employer contributions are recognized when due and the employer has made a formal commitment to provide the contributions.
 Benefits are recognized when due and payable in accordance with the terms of each plan.
-For purposes of measuring the net OPEB liability, deferred outflows of resources and deferred inflows of resources related to OPEB, and OPEB expense, information about the fiduciary net position of each plan, and additions to/deductions from each plans' fiduciary net position have been determined on the same basis as they are reported by the plans.
+For purposes of measuring the net other postemployment benefits (OPEB) liability, deferred outflows of resources and deferred inflows of resources related to OPEB, and OPEB expense, information about the fiduciary net position of each plan, and additions to/deductions from each plans' fiduciary net position have been determined on the same basis as they are reported by the plans.

 Methods Used to Value Plan Investments: Pursuant to North Carolina General Statutes, the State Treasurer is the custodian and administrator of the other postemployment benefits funds.
 The State Treasurer maintains various investment portfolios in its External Investment Pool.
 The Retiree Health Benefit Fund participates in the External Investment Pool.
 The Disability Income Plan of North Carolina is invested in the Short-Term Investment Portfolio of the External Investment Pool and the Bond Index External Investment Pool.
 The investment balance of each other employee benefit trust fund represents its share of the fair value of the net position of the various portfolios within the pool.
-Detailed descriptions of the State Treasurer are provided in the 2020 Comprehensive Annual Financial Report.
+Detailed descriptions of the methods and significant assumptions regarding investments of the State Treasurer are provided in the 2021 Annual Comprehensive Financial Report.